spaceandtimelabs/sxt-proof-of-sql/CONTRIBUTING.md

     Note: Only add relevant files.
 Avoid adding binary files, as they frequently waste storage resources.
 Consider adding only text files (.rs, .cc, .json, .toml, etc).
 Files that should NOT be committed should instead be added to `.gitignore`.

-6. Push your branch to GitHub:
+7. Push your branch to GitHub:

     ```shell
     git push origin my-feature-branch
     ```

-7. In GitHub, send a pull request to `sxt-proof-of-sql:main`.
+8. In GitHub, send a pull request to `sxt-proof-of-sql:main`.

 Our proof of SQL repository triggers automatically a workflow to test the code whenever a Pull Request is submitted or a commit is pushed to an existing PR.
 Before closing the PR, always verify that those tests are indeed passing.

+NOTE: **We will not review a PR if CI (except for `Check Approver` since this requires a review) doesn't pass.
+We are happy to help you if you can't figure out how to get the CI to pass but it is your responsibility to make sure they pass.**

 Also, to ease this process of using git, you can try to use [vscode](https://code.visualstudio.com/).
 Vscode has some nice extensions to manage your git workflow.